BUDDY1609/Solidity-Beginner-Assessment/README.md

 \
 Public variables that store information about the coin.
 These variables are the following: `tokenName`, `tokenAbbrv`, and `totalSupply`.
 A public mapping variable named `balances` to map addresses to balances.
 The address is of the `address` data type, and the balance is of `uint` data type, or unsigned integer.
 Unsigned integers are integers that cannot have a negative value.
-There are three functions, `mint`, `burn`, and `balance`. mint and burn functions take two arguments, an address and a value and balance function take one arguments only address.
+There are three functions, `mintToken`, `burnToken`, and `balance`. mint and burn functions take two arguments, an address and a value and balance function take one arguments only address.
-The `mint` function increases the balance of the address by the value given, and increases the total supply.
+The `mintToken` function increases the balance of the address by the value given, and increases the total supply.
-The `burn` function is the opposite: it decreases the balance of the address by the value given, and decreases the total supply.
+The `burnToken` function is the opposite: it decreases the balance of the address by the value given, and decreases the total supply.

 ## Getting Started